 Thunder and lightning are some of the most dramatic weather phenomena in the UK.
 They are caused through the formation of cumulonimbus clouds and usually last no more than half an hour.

 A thunderstorm is a series of sudden electrical discharges resulting from atmospheric conditions.
 These discharges result in sudden flashes of light and trembling sound waves, commonly known as thunder and lightning.

 Thunderstorms are associated with convective clouds and are often accompanied by precipitation.

 Thunderstorms develop when the atmosphere is unstable - this is when warm air exists underneath much colder air.
-As the warm air rises it cools and condenses forming small droplets of water vapour.
-If there is enough instability in the air, the updraft of warm air is rapid and the water vapour will quickly form a cumulonimbus clouds.
+As the warm air rises it cools and condenses forming small droplets of water.
+If there is enough instability in the air, the updraft of warm air is rapid and the water vapour will quickly form a cumulonimbus cloud.
 Typically, these cumulonimbus clouds can form in under an hour.

 As the warm air continues to rise, the water droplets combine to create larger droplets which freeze to form ice crystals.
 As result of circulating air in the clouds, water freezes on the surface of the droplet or crystal.
 Eventually the droplets become too heavy to be supported by the updraughts of air and they fall as hail.

 As hail moves within the cloud it picks up a negative charge by rubbing against smaller positively charged ice crystals.
 A negative charge forms at the base of the cloud where the hail collects, while the lighter ice crystals remain near the top of the cloud and create a positive charge.